Northern Colorado takes home win streak into matchup with St. Thomas

 Greeley, Colorado; Wednesday, 8 p.m.
 EST

-BOTTOM LINE: Northern Colorado will try to keep its four-game home win streak alive when the Bears take on St. Thomas.
+BOTTOM LINE: Northern Colorado will try to keep its four-game home win streak intact when the Bears take on St. Thomas.

 The Bears are 4-0 in home games.
-Northern Colorado is sixth in the Big Sky at limiting opponent scoring, allowing 73.1 points while holding opponents to 42.3% shooting.
+Northern Colorado is the top team in the Big Sky with 18.1 assists per game led by Jaron Rillie averaging 5.6.

-The Tommies are 1-3 on the road.
-St. Thomas ranks ninth in the Summit League with 7.8 offensive rebounds per game led by Nolan Minessale averaging 1.4.
+The Tommies are 1-3 in road games.
+St. Thomas is second in the Summit League scoring 83.6 points per game and is shooting 47.9%.

 TOP PERFORMERS: Langston Reynolds is shooting 61.4% and averaging 16.9 points for the Bears.